-Every effort was made to ensure that the information in this document was complete and accurate at the time of printing.
-However, this information is subject to change.
-This document will be reissued periodically to incorporate changes.
+While reasonable efforts were made to ensure that the information in this document was complete and accurate at the time of printing, AT&T can assume no responsibility for errors.
+Changes or corrections to the information in this document may be incorporated into future reissues.